fullmetalbrackets/blog/src/content/blog/pihole-anywhere-tailscale.md

 <div id='config'/>

-Once Pi-hole is up and running, go to the web UI by going to e.g. `http://192.168.0.100/admin`.
+Once Pi-hole is up and running, go to the web UI by going to the machine local IP, e.g. `http://192.168.0.100/admin`.
 Login (unless you left the password blank) and from the dashboard, go to **Settings** on the sidebar and go to the **DNS** tab.
 Here you can change your upstream DNS servers, if you didn't set them during install or on the compose file.

-Make sure your upstream DNS server is set (I recommend <a href="https://quad9.net" target="_blank" data-umami-event="pihole-anywhere-post-quad9">Quad9</a> or <a href="https://one.one.one.one" target="_blank" data-umami-event="pihole-anywhere-post-1111">Cloudflare</a>) and make sure the **Interface settings** has _permit all origins_ selected.
+Make sure you set at least one upstream DNS server (I recommend <a href="https://quad9.net" target="_blank" data-umami-event="pihole-anywhere-post-quad9">Quad9</a> or <a href="https://one.one.one.one" target="_blank" data-umami-event="pihole-anywhere-post-1111">Cloudflare</a>) and that the **Interface settings** has _permit all origins_ selected.

 > If using Docker's default `bridge` network setting, _permit all origins_ is required for Pi-hole to work properly.
-This can also be achieved with the environment variable `DNSMASQ_LISTENING: all` on the compose file.
+This can also be set by adding the environment variable `DNSMASQ_LISTENING: all` to the compose file.

 ![Setting Pi-hole to permit all origins.](../../img/blog/pihole-tailscale-interface.png 'Setting Pi-hole to permit all origins')